 Did you know that J. Gibson McIlvain sells plywood?
 It came to my attention recently when visiting customers that this was not a well known fact.
 Certainly hardwoods is where our legacy lies with hundreds of years in that market, but we decided to jump into plywood several years ago to offer some alternatives to our customers.
 Despite plywood’s popularity, users tend to know very little about some of the features that distinguish a top quality sheet from the rest.
 I know personally that I have had some bad experiences with this supposed “stable” material when a cheaper made sheet cups like a potato chip at every opportunity.
 Since one of the primary reasons to use plywood is stability, these lower quality sheets seem quite ironic.
 The plywood inner core is everything when it comes to the performance and appearance of the entire sheet.
 As face veneers have gotten thinner, they offer less support and the core is even more important.
-It is this feature I will talk about today as choosing the right plywood core to match your project is the most important thing you can do for a successful outcome.
+It is this feature I will talk about today as distinguishing between the types of hardwood plywood out there means choosing the right plywood core to match your project is the most important thing you can do for a successful outcome.

 This is the most common core for plywood.
 In this core, thin veneers varying from 2 mm up to 6.5 mm are laid in alternating grain patterns to create a stable substrate.
 Usually the more layers, the more stable the product as the individual veneers are smaller.
 Gaps amongst and between veneer layers are inevitable and the quantity and size dictates the grade of the sheet.
 Veneer core plywood is known to have the best screw holding capacity, and the veneer species themselves are readily available thus this core is what most people know.
 The species of veneer can play a role in the performance as well.
 Usually the species is determined by the location of the mill where it was manufactured but some of the differences may make you seek out specific options.